spraakbanken/sparv-pipeline/docs/developers-guide/writing-sparv-modules.md

 # Writing Sparv modules
 This section will give a brief overview of how Sparv modules work.
 More details are provided in the following chapters.
+When writing your first Sparv module a good starting point may be to take a look at an existing module that does something similar to your goal.

 The Sparv pipeline is comprised of different modules like importers, annotators and exporters.
 None of these modules are hard-coded into the Sparv pipeline and therefore it can easily be extended.

-A Sparv module is a Python script that imports Sparv classes (and util functions if needed) which are needed for describing dependencies to other entities (e.g. annotations or models) handled or created by the pipeline.
+A Sparv module is a Python script that imports Sparv classes (and util functions if needed) which are used for describing dependencies to other entities (e.g. annotations or models) handled or created by the pipeline.
 Here is an example of a small annotation module that converts tokens to uppercase:
 ```python
 from sparv import Annotation, Output, annotator